amit-upadhyay-IT/fantastic-node-journey/chapter5/example4_express/README.md

 });
 ```

-If you do a GET on url `http://localhost:3000/api/data`, then you can see the response which is a JSON object.
+If you do a GET on url `http://localhost:3000/api/data`, then you can see the response (which is a JSON object).
 Try to do a GET request using POSTMAN to see the Headers.

 ```
 connection →keep-alive